Breast screening is a test for breast cancers that are too small to see or feel.

 Your screening invitation

-GP practices only take part in the screening programme every 3 years, so you might not get your first screening invitation until your 53.
+GP practices only take part in the screening programme every 3 years, so you might not get your first screening invitation until you're 53.

 Contact your local screening centre if you.